 Semester in LA - The abbreviation is SiLA.

 ShopColumbia - One word, with capital S and C.

-states - Spell out the state name when presented alone or with a city in the body of text.
+states - Spell out the state name when presented alone.
+Abbreviate when used following a city in the body of text.
 Use US Postal Service abbreviations when the full address is set alone.

-The building is located at 127 Isley St. in Chapel Hill, North Carolina.
+The building is located at 127 Isley St. in Chapel Hill, N.C.

 600 S. Michigan Ave.